 In the long run you’ll have to address all the factors outlined above.
 There’s also additional information in my eBook about how compromised gut function can lead to runaway inflammation.

-However if you’re itching to put the shackles on your immune system right now, with no delays, the best thing you can do is start taking a zinc supplement.
+However if you’re itching to put the shackles on your immune system right now, with no delays, the best thing you can do is start taking this MegaFood Zinc supplement.